chowbein/order-management-system/setup-instructions.md

 ### What the Scripts Do

-- `start-backend.sh`: Activates the Python virtual environment, applies any pending database migrations, and starts the Django server.
+- `start-backend.sh`: Creates a Python virtual environment (if missing), installs/updates dependencies from `requirements.txt`, applies any pending database migrations, and starts the Django server.
-- `start-frontend.sh`: Installs Node.js dependencies (if missing) and starts the React development server.
+- `start-frontend.sh`: Installs/updates Node.js dependencies from `package.json` (if missing) and starts the React development server.

 ## 3. How to Test the Features (Sample Data Guide)